EdenKupe/anarchysf/pages/k/DonaldKingsbury.md

 tags:
 - K
 - book
-title: "Donald Kingsbury - Psychohistorical Crisis"
+title: "Donald Kingsbury - Courtship Rite (1982); Psychohistorical Crisis (2001)"
 ---

-Winner of the 2002 Prometheus Award.
+The latter novel won the 2002 Prometheus Award; the former the 2016 Prometheus Hall of Fame Award.